 An Introduction to Organic Dairy Production is a self-directed course designed for Extension educators and other agriculture service providers, as well as farmers and students who want to better understand certified organic dairy farming.
 It is made of ten modules on key organic dairy topics.
 Each module combines required readings, narrated lessons, optional homework exercises and recommended resources, and end-of-module quizzes.

 The enrolment fee is $150; as a registered participant, you will have access to the course for 90 days and be eligible to earn 15.0 CCA CEUs upon successfully completing the course.
 To purchase and enroll in this course, please click here.For a sneak peak at the course, visit www.extension.org/pages/69299.
-For more information, contact Debra Heleba at email@example.com.
+For more information, contact Amanda Gervais at email@example.com.

-Organic Seed Production is a self-directed course for producers with seed production experience, seed industry professionals, and extension professionals.
+This self-directed course is for producers with seed production experience, seed industry professionals, and extension professionals.
 This course will provide practical field-based knowledge and present current research on organic seed production practices.
 This course covers the fundamentals of seed production for onions, beets and chard, brassicas, carrots, and wet seeded crops.
 It will also cover climatic requirements for seed crops, important diseases, and seed quality.
-For more information contact Jared Zystro, Organic Seed Alliance, at firstname.lastname@example.org
+For information contact Jared Zystro, Organic Seed Alliance, at firstname.lastname@example.org

 Course Subject Matter Specialists